Missouri Sports Betting 2023: When Will Missouri Sportsbooks Launch?

 College Sports Betting

-Plenty of states don't restrict wagering on college games.
-Several states, like Massachusetts, New York and New Jersey, allow bets on college teams, but not in-state college teams.
 When Missouri's bill is hammered out and has gone through to the governor, we'll update you here to let you know what kind of college sports regulations will be in effect, including whether or not you'll be able to bet on your favorite local collegiate sports teams like the Missouri Tigers.

 Soccer

-As mentioned, the NFL is the biggest betting sport in the US, but in most of the rest of the world, soccer is the big one.
-Missouri fields two MLS teams, but you'll also find odds on leagues from all over the globe.
+As mentioned, the NFL is the biggest betting sport in the US, but soccer is the most popular sport in the rest of the world.

 Golf